vikchupak/AWS/services/databases/databases.md

 ## ✅ 2) **Amazon Aurora**

-AWS-built relational database, **MySQL/Postgres/DSQL-compatible**, faster & more scalable.
+Aurora is a **custom AWS-BUILT database engine under the hood**, but it exposes **MySQL/Postgres/DSQL-compatible** on the surface.
+Faster & more scalable.

 ### Parallels